flammie/purplemonkeydishwasher/index.md

 their incoming citations.

-Here is a [bib-file of all my publications](bibs/pirinen.bib), it may or may not be as accurat and up-to-date as google scholar.
+Here is a [bib-file of all my publications](bibs/pirinen.bib), it may or may not be as accurate and up-to-date as google scholar.

 ###  Publications in conferences and journals